greg-raven/Uncommon-Sense/_posts/2015-09-04-the-equality-of-socialism.md

 ---
-title: 'The equality of socialism'
+title: "The equality of socialism"
 layout: post
 categories:
 - socialism